 For more information, or to get an application for a SIN, contact Service Canada.
-You will find the addresses and telephone numbers of their offices on the Web site mentioned above or in the government section of your telephone book.
+You will find the addresses and telephone numbers of their offices on the website or in the government section of your telephone book.

-You can authorize a representative (such as your father, mother, spouse or common‑law partner, tax preparer, or accountant) to deal with the Canada Revenue Agency (CRA) on your behalf.
-When you give us consent (either through My Account on our Web site or in writing) to deal with a representative, you are letting that person represent you for income tax matters, depending on the level of authorization you specify for the tax year, or years.
+You can authorize a representative such as your father, mother, spouse or common-law partner, tax preparer, or accountant to deal with the Canada Revenue Agency (CRA) on your behalf.
+When you give us consent to deal with a representative, either through My Account on our website or in writing, you are letting that person represent you for income tax matters, depending on the level of authorization you specify for the tax year, or years.

 Your consent will stay in effect until you cancel it, it reaches the expiry date you choose, or we are notified of your death.
 Your representative may request by telephone, or in writing, that the consent you have given him or her be cancelled.

-For more information, go to authorize my representative or get Form T1013, Authorizing or Cancelling a Representative.
+For more information, go to Authorize or cancel a representative or get Form T1013, Authorizing or Cancelling a Representative.

-You can file your return using EFILE or NETFILE, or you can file a paper return (see note below).
+You can file your return using EFILE or NETFILE, or you can file a paper return.

 Your EFILE service provider can complete and file your return for you.

-You can file your return by Internet if you prepare your return with a tax preparation software or Web application.
+You can file your return by Internet if you prepare your return with tax preparation software or web application.
 Most individuals are eligible to NETFILE.
 For more information, or to file your return, go to NETFILE.

 The CRA does not require you to print a paper copy of your return for your own records.
 However, annual tax software revisions, as well as updating or replacing the computer that stores your tax data, may affect your ability to print a copy of your return in the future.